 The academic year is divided into two semesters.
 The first begins in late August and ends before the Christmas holidays; the second begins in mid-January and ends in May.
 There is a one-week mid-semester break in the fall and spring, a short Thanksgiving and Easter recess, and a vacation of approximately a month between semesters.
 See Academic Calendar

 Saint Mary’s College offers on-campus and online sessions beginning on the Monday after graduation for students who wish to continue their education during the summer.
 Summer sessions are also open to visiting, non-matriculating students from other colleges and universities.
 The course offerings include Sophia Program requirements, major requirements, and electives.
 Students take courses at a reduced tuition rate and generally may enroll in a maximum of three courses in the summer with no more than two courses at the same time.
-Female students may also reside in one of Saint Mary’s residence halls.
 Summer travel programs are also available.
 Learn more

 A student must carry at least 12 hours of credit per semester to be considered a full-time student.
 Part-time students carry fewer than 12 semester hours of credit.
 Sixteen hours per semester is an average load, 18 hours is the usual maximum.
 A student may carry more than 18 hours only with the approval of the Office of Academic Advising & Registrar.
 She will be charged for each semester hour over the maximum load.
 If a student is admitted conditionally or placed on academic probation, her course load may be restricted but will not fall below 12 hours of credit.